As a teacher at all levels and mother of five children, Bronwen has been interested in a variety of crafts for both children and adults.

 Handmade greeting cards are fun to make and a delight to receive.
 They can range from very simple cards that even quite young children can make to more complex.

-Greeting cards can be made when you have some spare time and kept aside ready for that special occasion, and that is for just about every situation you can think of, from the usual Christmas and birthday remembrances to Easter, baptism, confirmation, get well, new baby, welcome home, graduation, new job, sympathy, St. Valentine's Day, someone's Saint's Day or a simple Just Thinking of You.
+Greeting cards can be made when you have some spare time and kept aside ready for that special occasion, and that is for just about every situation you can think of, from the usual Christmas and birthday remembrances to Easter, baptism, confirmation, get well, new baby, welcome home, graduation, new job, sympathy, St. Valentine's Day, someone's Saint's Day, or a simple "just thinking of you."

 Because you are making the card yourself, it can be very specific and personal.
 Homemade cards are always welcome because the person receiving the card knows that it was made with thoughtfulness and love.

-Materials: You may not need all these; it depends on the types of cards you choose to make.
+Note: You may not need all these; it depends on the types of cards you choose to make.

-- Light card of various colours, a pair of scissors, glue-stick, ruler.
+- Light card of various colours, a pair of scissors, glue stick, ruler

-- Purchased sheets of sticky greeting labels.
+- Purchased sheets of sticky greeting labels

-- A printer for duplicating your cards.
+- Printer for duplicating your cards

-- Lots of creative ideas.
+- Lots of creative ideas

-- Photographs with Stickers
+- Photographs with stickers

-- Cards with Quilling
+- Cards with quilling

-- Using Quilling and Calligraphy
+- Using quilling and calligraphy

-- Sketching, Drawing and Painting Homemade Cards
+- Sketching, drawing and painting

-- Homemade Gift Tags
+- Homemade gift tags